plantbreeding/BrAPI/Specification/README.md

 + **datafiles**: The datafiles key contains a list of file paths, which can be relative or complete URLs.
 These files contain additional information related to the returned object and can be retrieved by a subsequent call.
 The empty list should be returned if no additional data files are present.

 + **status**: The status object contains a list of objects with the keys "code" and "message".
 If no status is reported, an empty list should be returned.
-The following are universally accepted status codes:
+The following are officially accepted status codes:

 Code|Message|Description
 --|--|--